 Newburgh, New York

 The Ritz Theater is part of Newburgh’s East End Historic District, listed on the National Register of Historic Places.
 The theater structure comprises a group of industrial and mercantile buildings, the oldest of which dates to 1883.
 The buildings were reconfigured in 1913 into an opera house and later into a vaudeville theater.
 Lucille Ball made her stage debut here!
 The theater was again reconfigured and operated as twin cinemas during the 1970s.
-Nextstage Design and DPB Architecture are working with Safe Harbors on the Hudson—a mixed-use, non-profit housing and arts redevelopment agency—to revitalize the theater to serve performing arts and community groups.
-We are excited to be working on a project that will serve as a catalyst for renewal at a scale that is appropriate and approachable for the Newburgh community.
+Nextstage Design and DPB Architecture worked with Safe Harbors on the Hudson—a mixed-use, non-profit housing and arts redevelopment agency—to revitalize the theater to serve performing arts and community groups.
+We are excited that this project will serve as a catalyst for renewal at a scale that is appropriate and approachable for the Newburgh community.

 Safe Harbors of the Hudson